-Like many things, training and the subject matter have come a long way in the past few years.
-Employers are learning it makes good sense to invest in training, especially Safety.
+Like many things, training and the subject matter have come a long ways in the past few years.
+Employers are learning it makes good sense to invest in training, especially Safety Training.

-Studies have shown that there is an ROI of $4 to $39 for every $1 a company invests.
-It improves morale, and team continuity, not to mention, “it helps keep OSHA satisfied.”
+Studies have shown that there is an Return On Investment (ROI) of $4 up to $39 for every $1 a company invests.
+It improves morale, team continuity, not to mention, “it helps keep OSHA satisfied.”

 A page like this can’t hope to communicate the full concept or train anyone in Situational Awareness or Risk Exposure Evaluation.
 But it can add to a person’s knowledge about Situational Awareness and may help prevent accidents.
-It helps to convey why the military personnel, public safety officers, EMS Personnel, and other Professionals who work in life and death activities; stay “Situational Alert.”
+It also helps to convey why military personnel, public safety officers, EMS Personnel, and other Professionals who work in life and death activities; stay strive to stay “Situational Alert.(SA)”

 When a person is unable to properly evaluate the risks associated with a given activity it creates two negative situations: Overconfidence associated with a safety hazard, or Under-confidence.
 Everybody knows the consequences of “Overconfidence.”
 It creates incidents and lost-time accidents.

-Under-Confidence creates accidents too, plus productivity goes down – they do not move with confidence.
-Instead of focusing on the details of the job, they are overly concerned about being injured.
+But many are unaware of how Under-Confidence creates accidents too, plus productivity goes down – they do not move effectively without confidence.
+Instead of focusing on the details of the job, they are overly concerned about being injured or making a mistake.

-If we disregard the personal injury and just look at the monetary side of things, ” the average cost to a company for a lost–time workplace injury is $7,500 — a Lost-Time Accident. – Superior Glove “companies that participated in OSHA’s Voluntary Protection Program saved a combined amount of approximately $130,000,000 in a single year.”
+If we disregard the personal injuries and just look at the monetary side of things, ” the average cost to a company for a lost–time workplace injury is $7,500 — per Lost-Time Accident. – Superior Glove: “companies that participated an OSHA’s Voluntary Protection Program saved a combined amount of approximately $130,000,000 in a single year!”

-Teaching the concept of Situational Awareness and then training someone to employ the skills is the objective.
-I can share ideas, but training is an entirely different ball game.
+Teaching the concept of SA and then training someone to employ the skills is the objective.
+I can share ideas, but training is an important part of teaching process associated with SA.

-In life, and especially the workplace, there are many things going on around us.
+In life, and especially the workplace, there are many things going on around us, all of the time.
 Now, if we are trying to “multitask” (*which happens to be a myth) we are not aware of things around.
 There are skills that help “program” our minds to be more aware.
-Here’s an example: a lady is walking down the sideway, oblivious to what is going on around her.
+Here’s an example: a lady is walking down the sidewalk, oblivious to what is going on around her.
 The consequences are

 The process is called sensory gating.
 It mediates the various input with a network in the brain which involves the reticular process or formation, which involves the auditory cortex prefrontal.
 There are other areas of the brain associated with sensory gating too.
 They include the amygdala, striatum, medial prefrontal cortex, and midbrain dopamine cell region (GABAergic neurons only) – “just in case you are into the details.”

-With training, we help you learn how to prioritize things, that may need to be used as an autonomic action.
+With training, I help you learn how to prioritize things, that may need to be used as an autonomic action.
 For example, if someone going to punch us in the nose.
-Most of us would duck or block it, without thinking consciously about it; and maybe even counter punch.
+Many would duck or block it, without thinking consciously about it; and maybe even counter punch.
 If it is deemed a heightened focus item, our mind considers it momentarily and determines how serious of a threat it is.
 Then either dismisses it, or moves it to the action phase.

 In situational awareness training, I teach you how to recognize these cues, and how to set your sensory gating process to filter out the unimportant ones, and how to set it so you act upon the important ones.
 Becoming a situational awareness master has saved my tail many, many times.